-Knee Replacement Pathway - Post Surgery Level 1
+Hip Replacement Pathway - Post Surgery Level 1

 Date: Weight Bearing Status: Diet: EXPECTATIONS ACTIVITY: Sit out of bed/in chair for all meals.
-Walk to the bathroom with assistance.
+Walk to the bathroom with assistance as needed.
 Use your incentive spirometer every hour.
-Wear your knee immobilizer.
 Complete exercises while in bed.
 Begin anticoagulant (blood thinner) education.
 NURSING: Your vital signs will be taken routinely.
 Your intake and output will be monitored.
 Pneumatic stockings will be removed.
+Wear your abduction pillow when in bed, if ordered.
 Work in collaboration with your nurse to manage your pain.
 You may have blood drawn or other lab work/tests.
 Review patient education sheets.
 PHYSICAL THERAPY (PT): PT evaluation at a.m.
 PT at p.m.
-You will work on: Increasing the range of motion of your knee Transfers Walking Exercises Learning to use an assistive ambulatory device OCCUPATIONAL THERAPY (OT): OT evaluation at a.m. as schedule permits.
-You will work on: Transferring on/off the toilet Activities of daily living (ADLs) (such as bathing, dressing, shower, tub transfer) DISCHARGE PLANNING: Evaluation and review for discharge.Start coordinating equipment and home health needs.
+You will work on: Increasing the range of motion of your hip Transfers Walking Exercises Learning to use an assistive ambulatory device OCCUPATIONAL THERAPY (OT): OT evaluation at a.m. as schedule permits.
+You will work on: Transferring on/off the toilet Activities of daily living (ADLs) (such as bathing, dressing, shower, tub transfer) Learning to use adaptive equipment DISCHARGE PLANNING: Evaluation and review for discharge.Start coordinating equipment and home health needs.
 ADDITIONAL NOTES:

-Knee Replacement Pathway - Post Surgery Level 2
+Hip Replacement Pathway - Post Surgery Level 2

 Date: Weight Bearing Status: Diet: EXPECTATIONS ACTIVITY: Sit out of bed/in chair for all meals.
-Walk to the bathroom with assistance.
+Walk to the bathroom with assistance as needed.
 Use your incentive spirometer every hour.
 Complete exercises while in bed.
 Continue anticoagulant (blood thinner) education.
 NURSING: Your vital signs will be taken routinely.
 Your intake and output will be monitored.
 If you still have IVs, they may be discontinued.
 Remember to ask for pain medication 30 minutes prior to your PT/OT sessions and as needed.
+Wear your abduction pillow when in bed, if ordered.
 You may have blood drawn or other lab work/tests.
 Review patient education sheets.
 PHYSICAL THERAPY (PT): PT evaluation at a.m.
 PT at p.m.
-You will work on: Increasing the range of motion of your knee Transfers/walking Stair training Exercises Practice using an assistive ambulatory device Reviewing a home exercise program OCCUPATIONAL THERAPY (OT): OT evaluation at a.m. as schedule permits.
-You will work on: Transferring on/off the toilet Activities of daily living (ADLs) (such as bathing, dressing, shower, tub transfer) Reviewing strategies for doing ADLs at home DISCHARGE PLANNING: Review discharge needs.
+You will work on: Increasing the range of motion of your hip Transfers/walking Stair training Exercises Practicing using an assistive ambulatory device Reviewing a home exercise program OCCUPATIONAL THERAPY (OT): OT evaluation at a.m. as schedule permits.
+You will work on: Transferring on/off the toilet Activities of daily living (ADLs) (such as bathing, dressing, shower, tub transfer) Practice using adaptive equipment Reviewing strategies for doing ADLs at home DISCHARGE PLANNING: Review discharge needs.
 Discuss equipment ordered and home care services.
 Review discharge procedure.
 ADDITIONAL